Here Is Twitter's Prediction For Today's Jobs Report

-The median estimate for today’s nonfarm payrolls number is 215,000, above the Wall Street consensus estimate of 200,000.
+The median estimate for today’s nonfarm payrolls number is 168,000, below the Wall Street consensus estimate of 180,000.

-These numbers were calculated from 138 tweets using the hashtag #NFPGuesses through 7:45 AM ET this morning.
-The top and bottom 10% of responses were thrown out.
+These numbers were calculated from 179 tweets using the hashtag #NFPGuesses through 8:12 AM ET this morning.

 The jobs report is out at 8:30.
 Follow the release LIVE on Business Insider »